Timeline of the Yemeni revolution (January – 27 February 2012): 1 January

-Clashes between loyalists of President Ali Abdullah Saleh in the Yemen Army Republican Guard and opposition forces of the Alliance of Yemeni Tribes under Sadiq al-Ahmar left one bystander dead in the capital of Sana'a and two residents dead in the region of el-Fardha Nehem.
+Clashes between loyalists of President Ali Abdullah Saleh in the Yemen Army Republican Guard and opposition forces of the Alliance of Yemeni Tribes under Sadiq al-Ahmar left one bystander dead in the capital of Sanaa and two residents dead in the region of el-Fardha Nehem.
 The fighting was reportedly stopped when Vice President Abd Rabbuh Mansur al-Hadi, nominally acting with the powers of the presidency under a Gulf Co-operation Council agreement inked in November 2011, personally intervened to mediate between the government and opposition.
 The opposition rallied in the streets and accused Saleh of attempting to sabotage the GCC peace deal ahead of elections scheduled for February.
 Activists reiterated their demand that Saleh face trial instead of enjoying the immunity granted by the GCC initiative.

 8 January

 The cabinet approved a law granting immunity to President Saleh.
 The action forwarded the law to the legislature for its approval.